 This one is top of the range in energy efficiency and comes with added features.

 It has variable speeds, making it more customizable to the heating needs of your home, depending on duct design and the precise airflow required through the vents.

 It can also help remove contaminants from the air, control humidity, and prevent the build-up of dust in the filters, which can cause your furnace to overheat and create other problems requiring expensive repairs.

 The bottom line?
 Variable-speed furnaces may be a little more expensive upfront to install but should help you save considerable monthly bill costs over time due to much lower energy usage.

 What are different classes of central heating systems?

-As well as several different heating-stage types and motors for furnaces, there are several different classes of residential heating equipment to choose from, as follows…
+As well as several heating-stage types and motors for furnaces, there are several different classes of residential heating equipment to choose from, as follows…

 Central warm-air furnace